What Is DNA Sequencing?

 Early DNA sequencing was first performed on viruses.
 The first complete DNA sequence was published in 1977 and belonged to bacteriophage φX174, a virus that attacks E. coli bacteria.
 Viruses have single-stranded DNA instead of the double-stranded DNA of both prokaryotes and eukaryotes, which made them much easier to sequence in the early days of DNA sequencing.

 From there, DNA sequencing technology developed rapidly.
-In the 1990s, the NIH ran several sequencing projects for various species of bacteria with the goal of sequencing the human genome.
-The Human Genome Project was formally launched in 1990 where it took 32 years to complete a gapless DNA sequence for the human genome.
+In the 1990s, the National Institutes of Health (NIH) ran several sequencing projects for various species of bacteria with the goal of sequencing the human genome.

-The Human Genome Project officially published the complete human DNA sequence in January 2022.
+Researchers formally launched the Human Genome Project in 1990 and completed a gapless DNA sequence of the human genome 32 years later.
+The project officially published the complete human DNA sequence in January 2022.

-Sequencing DNA means determining the order of the four nucleotide bases that make up the DNA molecule.
-The order of these bases lets analysts figure out the kind of genetic information that is carried by a particular segment of DNA.
+Sequencing DNA involves determining the order of the four nucleotide bases that make up the DNA molecule.
+This base order helps analysts identify the type of genetic information within a specific DNA segment.

-The oldest and simplest of these is known as Sanger sequencing.
-This involves making multiple copies of the DNA region to be sequenced.
+The oldest and simplest method is Sanger sequencing, which requires making multiple copies of the target DNA region.

-In Sanger sequencing, the DNA sample is combined in a tube with both normal DNA nucleotides and dye-labeled, chain-terminating dideoxy nucleotides.
-The DNA is heated to denature it, then cooled to let the primer bind to the single-stranded template.
+In this process, scientists mix the DNA sample with both normal nucleotides and dye-labeled, chain-terminating dideoxy nucleotides in a tube.
+They then heat the mixture to denature the DNA and cool it to allow the primer to bind to the single-stranded template.

 After this, DNA polymerase synthesizes new DNA.
 It continues adding free nucleotides to the chain until it happens to add a dideoxy nucleotide instead of a normal one.